 Skilled Attorneys Pursuing Governmental Agencies

 In certain cases, a maritime personal injury or wrongful death lawsuit might be filed against a government agency.
-Contact a knowledgeable Oakland, Long Beach and San Diego Public Vessels Act lawyer to find out how our maritime legal experience in claims against the government can help you.
+Contact a knowledgeable Public Vessels Act lawyer to find out how our maritime legal experience in claims against the government can help you.

 Sometimes it’s fairly apparent when the federal government might be liable to you on a maritime personal injury claim.
 For example, if you were hurt when a Coast Guard vessel struck your boat while rescuing someone else, you could bring suit against the government for negligent rescue under the federal Suits in Admiralty Act, and/or the Public Vessels Act.

-Our experienced Southern and Northern California government agency lawsuit attorneys routinely investigate the possibility of naming a government defendant in just about every case we consider.
-Because of the federal nature of admiralty jurisdiction, federal government agencies are most often named as defendants in cases involving public entities, but a state-created municipal port authority, or a state transportation department operating ferries can also be a defendant in a maritime personal injury case.
+Our attorneys routinely investigate the possibility of naming a government defendant in just about every case we consider.
+Because of the federal nature of admiralty jurisdiction, federal government agencies are most often named as defendants in cases involving public entities, but a state-created municipal port authority or a state transportation department operating ferries can also be a defendant in a maritime personal injury case.

 Government Agency Representation We Provide